alaa9jo/low_stock_notify/README.md

 # Low Stock Notification

-_low_stock_notify_ is a module that automatically emails a list of products with low stock.
+"low_stock_notify" is a module that automatically emails a list of products with low stock.

 Each product's low stock "threshold" is set on the product form.
-- Default value is 80
+- Default value is -1
-- Set to (-1) for the product to be excluded from the low stock report
+- Set to a positive number for the product to be included in the low stock report
-- Only products who are "sellable" will be included

 Creates a scheduled action to run once daily.
 - You can reconfigure the settings in ```Settings > Automation > Scheduled Actions > Check Low Stock and Notify```